atbcb/usab-uswds/_ada-guides/chapter-10-sports-facilities.md

 ![photo of persons using wheelchairs at shooting range]({{ site.baseurl }}{{ page.image-directory }}chapter10/sports-guide/pva.jpg){: .float-right .img-right}

 If facilities provide fixed firing positions, at least 5 percent, but not less than one of each type of fixed firing position must be served by an accessible route.
-Fixed firing positions must have a 60-inch diameter space with slopes not steeper than 1:48 so a wheelchair user can turn around and have a level place from which to shoot.
+Fixed firing positions must have a 60 inch diameter space with slopes not steeper than 1:48 so a wheelchair user can turn around and have a level place from which to shoot.

 Types of different firing positions include positions with different admission prices, positions with or without weather covering or lighting, and positions that support different shooting events (e.g., muzzle loading rifle, small bore rifle, high power rifle, bull’s eye pistol, action pistol, silhouette, trap, skeet, and archery).